A generalized Kac-Moody algebra of rank 14: The of central charge

 The fusion rules between the $2^{13}$ modules $V_{\lambda + K}^{\pm}$ are

 where $\delta$, $\epsilon\in \{\pm\} \cong\Z_2$ and $\lambda$, $\mu\in K'$ and the exact sign in $V_{\lambda + \mu + K}^{\pm}$ can be determined from the discriminant form of $K$.

 Since the fusion product $\times$ is commutative and associative we see that it induces on the set $\{ V_{\lambda + K}^\pm \mid \lambda + K \in K'/K\}$ of isomorphism classes of untwisted $V_{K}^+$-modules the structure of an abelian group of exponent $4$.
 In fact, $V_{\lambda + K}^\pm$ is of order $4$ if and only if $\lambda$ has non-integral norm, cf.~\cite{Shimakura1}, Remark~3.5.
-It follows from a careful examination of~\cite{ADL-fusion}, Theorem 5.1, (see also p.~216 loc.~cit.) that the fusion product on the the set of all isomorphism classes of irreducible modules forms also an abelian group $A$ of exponent $4$ which is isomorphic to $\Z_2^{10}\times \Z_4^2$.
-In particular, all twisted modules are of order $4$ in that group.
+More precisely, we have the following description of the fusion algebra of $V_K^+$ (\cite{ADL-fusion}, Theorem 5.1; see also p.~216). \begin{prop} The isomorphism classes of irreducible modules of $V_K^+$ form an abelian group $A$ of exponent $4$ under the fusion product which is isomorphic to $\Z_2^{10}\times \Z_4^2$. \eop \end{prop} In particular, all the twisted modules of $V_K^+$ are of order $4$ in $A$.

-The VOA $V_K^+$ is rational and satisfies all the conditions which guarantee~\cite{Huang-Verlinde} that its intertwining algebra defines a modular tensor category.
-Since all modules are simple currents one can conclude that the conformal weights modulo $\Z$ define a quadratic form $q_A$ on $A$ and $(A,q_A)$ becomes a finite quadratic space.
-We avoid this argument by explicitly describing $q_A$ in the following.
+We need a characterization of modular tensor categories with fusion algebra as in Proposition~\ref{fusionalgebra}. \begin{lem} Let ${\cal C}$ be a modular tensor category such that the fusion algebra is isomorphic to the group ring of a finite abelian group~$A$.
+Then the category ${\cal C}$ is up to equivalence determined by the twist $\theta$ considered as a map $\theta: A\longrightarrow {\bf C}^*$ such that $\theta_a=\theta(a)\,{\rm id}\in {\rm Hom}(a,a)$ for $a\in A$. \eop \end{lem} A proof can be found in~\cite{FRS04}, Prop.~2.11 (ii)--(iv).
+Note that the cohomology class of an abelian $3$-cocycle $(F,\Omega)$ on $A$ is determined by the corresponding quadratic form \hbox{$q:A\longrightarrow {\bf C}^*$,} $q(a)=\Omega(a,a)$, (\cite{EM50,MacLane}) and the quadratic form $q$ is the inverse of the twist $\theta$ (cf.~\cite{FRS04}, Prop.~2.14).